-We figure that the average car can go at least 250 miles on one tank of gas.
+We figure that the average car can go at least 250 miles on one tank of gas or one electric charge.
 Some, like a Toyota Corolla or Prius can go even further.

-These Jacksonville Florida day trips can be made with gallons to spare to allow some exploring along on the way to and from your destination.
+These day trips can be made with gallons or battery charge to spare to allow some exploring on the way to and from your destination.

 Here are some things to do and places to see within 100 miles of Jacksonville.

 Alexander Springs Recreational Area,

 Ocala National Forest, canoeing, swimming, kayaking, camping.